Wrestling is in the blood of Iowans. Dan Gable, a long-time Iowa wrestling coach and former Olympian, explains his passion for wrestling here.

 When it comes to wrestling, it’s important to differentiate between form and function.
 Great wrestling facilities – including decorative mats and padding –boost school spirit and brand a wrestling program.
 More importantly, these protective mats safeguard the athletes.
 In a college sport with the highest incidence of concussions, safety is paramount.

 Iowa-based SportsGraphics cares about athletes.
 In fact, safety has always been our highest priority and mission.
-For more than 25 years, we have provided the highest quality indoor and outdoor wall pads, Ulta-mats, and column and corner pads.
+For more than 25 years, we have provided the highest quality indoor and outdoor wall pads, Ulta-mats, column and corner pads and wrestling mats.
 Wrestling coaches and trainers appreciate this attention to detail.

 We conducted our own independent research to see how our 3” foam wall pads stack up against the competition.
 Specifically, we studied the shock absorption performance as it pertains to impact.

 Using G-max (or impact) testing, we measured the shock attenuation performance and discovered our 3” foam wall pads provide superior protection against concussions.

 We understand safety.
 But we also understand the desire to make wrestling facilities pop with color and showcase mascots and logos.
 Let’s take a quick look at the five universities listed above to see how they’ve beautified their wresting headquarters.

 From 1933-1951, OSU’s wrestlers had the longest home unbeaten streak in OSU history.
 The wrestlers have won 25 NCAA titles and 32 team conference championships since the arena opened in 1939.